hegdesan-us/final_project/README.md

 **Can we provide accurate predictions of whether an individual has diabetes?**

-From the data provided above and the model, with 90% accuracy that we can provide prediction of diabetes
+From the data provided above and the model, with 80-85% accuracy that we can provide prediction of diabetes.
+Recall rate seems still high needs more parameter tuning to improve the recall rate.

 **What risk factors are most predictive of diabetes risk?**

-HighBP', 'HighChol', 'BMI', 'HeartDiseaseorAttack', 'GenHlth', 'PhysHlth', 'DiffWalk', 'Age', 'Education', 'Income' are the major factos
+HighBP', 'GenHlth', 'HighChol', 'Age', 'BMI' are the risk factors are most predictive of diabetes risk

 **Can we use a subset of the risk factors to accurately predict whether an individual has diabetes?**